EuFellipeLima/homelab-monitor/README.md

 At the moment:
 - Basic monitoring is implemented
 - Output is printed to the terminal
-- Windows is the primary tested platform

-Cross-platform support (Linux and macOS) is planned for future updates.
+- Cross-platform support for Windows, Linux and macOS (lightly tested)

 ## Roadmap (planned)

-- Cross-platform disk detection
+- Improve disk detection accuracy on Linux and macOS
-- Linux support
-- macOS support
+- Add uptime and system information
+- Optional JSON output
+- Run as a background service
 - Code cleanup and small improvements